 My student was sick and had to miss several classes.
-What should he/she do?
+What should they do?

-Your student should contact his/her instructor and let them know about absences due to illness.
+Your student should contact their instructors and let them know about absences due to illness.
 Every instructor has a specific attendance policy which can be found on the class syllabus.
-If your student is going to be out for an extended period of time, he/she can contact the Dean of Students Office at 703-993-2884.
+If your student is going to be out for an extended period of time, they should contact the Dean of Students Office at 703-993-2884.

 Does Student Health Services accept insurance?

 No, Student Health Services does not accept insurance.
 However, if your student is covered by health insurance it may help to cover outside lab fees that might be incurred, so encourage your student to bring their insurance card to all appointments.
 Student Health Services offers its own student insurance through UnitedHealthcare StudentResources that can be purchased.